CodingTrain/Creative-Coding-Processing-Full-Course/README.md

 Below, you'll find a detailed itinerary that includes links to all of the coding destinations: code examples, interactive exercises, and other reference material.
 Found a mechanical issue?
 Open an issue in this repo or call the conductor at [help@thecodingtrain.com](mailto:help@thecodingtrain.com).

 For passengers looking to chat in the cafe car, [hop onto the Discord](https://thecodingtrain.com/discord).
 There's always room for one more on the Coding Train!

+## Watch on Nebula
+This video can currently be watched on [here on Nebula](https://nebula.tv/videos/codingtrain-beginners-guide-to-creative-coding-with-processing-full-course)!
+Want to support The Coding Train and have access to even more coding adventures?
+Sign up for Nebula using [The Coding Train link](https://go.nebula.tv/codingtrain).

 ## Introduction [0:00]